dimitrisli/Em-C-G-D/README.md

 ## What
-Songs, Movie themes, Trailers, Soundtracks, Anime themes, Instrumental/Acoustic/Unplugged Songs, Covers, Videos, Ad clips, Stand-up Comedy or anything else that can be played in this chord progression.
+Songs, Movie themes, Trailers, Soundtracks, Anime themes, Game themes, Instrumental/Acoustic/Unplugged Songs, Covers, Videos, Ad clips, Stand-up Comedy or anything else that can be played in this chord progression.

 ## Why
 Because it clicks every time we hear it and then we want to play/sing it ourselves.